Conte-Ecology/basinCharacteristics/soilDrainageClass/README.md

    - Loops through the state polygons, creating state rasters of the drainage class
    - Converts the drainage class categories to numeric values according to the table in the next section
    - Mosaicks all of the state rasters to output a single raster
+   - Saves the completed rasters to the `soilDrainageClass\gisFiles\Northeast\outputFiles` directory

 ## Reclassification Values

    |        Drainage Class       | Assigned Value |